IBM/maximo-labs/docs/monitor_asset_devices.md

 # View Data
-Now that you know the data is successfully flowing into IOT Platform Service, it is time to take a look at that data Maximo Asset Manager dashboards.
+Now that you know the data is successfully flowing into IOT Platform Service, in this exercise you will see what data dashboards are automatically created for you in Maximo Asset Manager dashboards.
 Go to Maximo Asset Monitor page.

 1. Click `Monitor`.
 Here you can see all of the entity types created from the [logical interfaces](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/developing/connect.html).
 An entity is created for each mapped device ID along with it's corresponding properties.
 2. Search for your Entity Type `<your last name>_thingy`